domjacks/dotfiles/README.md

 * fzf - Fuzzy finder

 ### Vim
-In order to use the async feature for plugins, you need to running at least Vim8.
+In order to install the Vim plugins listed below, you will need to use the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager.
+Simply run `:PlugInstall` within Vim to install the plugins.
-Simply clone the git repos into `~/.vim/pack/my-plugins/start/` for them to be loaded at start time when running Vim.

 #### Vim Plugins
 * [ale](https://github.com/w0rp/ale) - Linting